ANTO-TEK/POS-tagging/README.md

   - the values in E[s] are the emission probabilities between s and the corresponding role defined by the key

 The function returns a dictionary whose keys are the words in S and the values are the roles assigned to these words, so that the selected assignment is the one of maximum likelihood.

+# DeviceSelection
+You are asked to test several speech recognition devices in order to choose the one giving the right performances.
+Some preliminary tests on these devices have been run, but more massive tests are necessary.
+Unfortunately, these further tests are very expensive and time-consuming, and thus we would like to choose a small subset of “more relevant” devices and we would like to run tests only on the selected devices.
+Clearly, we would like to select devices to test so that the best device is included in the test.